How to Beat Nakamoto in the Race: An MDP Framework

 \subsection{MDP, Reward, and Markov Policy}

-This subsection defines state transition probabilities and a reward function for safety violations, and outlines the mathematical principles showing that a Markov policy satisfying the Bellman equation maximizes the probability of such violations.
+This subsection defines state transition probabilities and a reward function for safety violations, and outlines the mathematical principles showing that a Markov \dg{policy} maximizes the probability of such violations.
 It also develops several lemmas which serve as the foundation for subsequent analysis.

 We consider an infinite-horizon MDP as follows.
 Let $\mathcal{S}$ denote the set of all possible states.
 At each decision epoch, the system is in a state $s \in \mathcal{S}$, and the adversary selects an action $\alpha$ from the admissible set $\mathcal{A}_s$.
 The action yields a real-valued reward $r(s,\alpha)$ and induces a transition to the next state according to a conditional probability distribution $p(\cdot|s,\alpha)$.